ericPavone/SqlDumper/README.md

 A Simple python script to dump all your Sql database data

 #Configluration:
-A simple config.json where privide connection data:
+A simple config.json where provide connection data:

 ```json
 {